arraypad/automuse/README.md

 # Automuse

+*Warning: This is very unfinished software, use at your own risk!*

 * Automatic UI generation
 * Uses Parcel bundler with hot-reloading
 * Save sketches and export renders from the UI